What Is a Bone Marrow Transplant?

 - arranging travel to and from the hospital

-Cells are collected in two ways:
+Cells are collected in two ways.

 A needle called a central venous catheter, or a port, will be installed on the upper right portion of your chest.
 This allows the fluid containing the new stem cells to flow directly into your heart.
 The stem cells then disperse throughout your body.
 They flow through your blood and into the bone marrow.
-They will become established there and begin to grow.
+They’ll become established there and begin to grow.

 The port is left in place because the bone marrow transplant is done over several sessions for a few days.
 Multiple sessions give the new stem cells the best chance to integrate themselves into your body.
 That process is known as engraftment.